 Rituximab (Rituxan and MabThera) is a drug used to treat rheumatoid arthritis that has not improved with other types of medications, as well as certain forms of vasculitis.
 It works by turning off a part of the immune system that is not working properly in autoimmune diseases.

 Rituximab is used in combination with methotrexate or other DMARD (disease modifying anti-rheumatic drugs) to treat rheumatoid arthritis that has not responded to one or more types of treatment, including TNF inhibitors.
-Rituximab also is used to treat certain types of vasculitis (an inflammatory condition affecting blood vessels), such as granulomatosis with polyangiitis or MPA.
+Rituximab also is used to treat certain types of vasculitis (an inflammatory condition affecting blood vessels), such as granulomatosis with polyangiitis or microscopic polyangiitis.
 Occasionally rituximab is used to treat other immune problems, including lupus, and inflammatory muscle diseases such as polymyositis or dermatomyositis when these are resistant to any other treatment.
 Rituximab also is used in the treatment of some blood disorders, including chronic lymphocytic leukemia and non-Hodgkin’s lymphoma as well as idiopathic thrombocytopenia (ITP).

 Rituximab is given as an infusion into the vein (IV or “drip”).
 The infusion usually takes two - four hours, although occasionally it can take longer.
 A course of rituximab for rheumatoid arthritis usually consists of two 1000 mg doses given 15 days apart and often repeated within six months.
 To treat vasculitis, a smaller dose is given once a week for four weeks in a row.
 This is usually calculated based on your body surface area.

 The effects of rituximab begin about six weeks after the infusions.
 Usually by the third month the full effect occurs, and can last up to nine months.

 Sometimes, blood pressure can drop during the treatment.
 Those who take medications to lower their blood pressure may have to hold blood pressure medications before the infusions.
 This would need to be discussed with your doctor.